jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate our toolsets from ideological constraints.
 Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red-blooded American."
 These artificial divisions prevent us from combining technologies in optimal ways.

 Mixed Ideological Politics teaches how to evaluate tools based purely on their effectiveness in solving our real-life problems, from the cost of home heating to increased storm activity.
 This new political philosophy prevents any ideology from blinding us to any worthy technology.
-In summary, this book is about learning political moderation in the modern age.
+In essence, this book is about learning political moderation in the modern age.

 **Book III—Bumblebee Economics:** Once we combine technological self-awareness with ideology-free tool selection, we can create an economy as adaptive as life itself.
 Nature shows us the way.
 Her diverse biological species create collaborative ecosystems through simple rules of interaction.
 Bumblebee Economics applies this wisdom to our technological world.
 While we already develop some open-source and interoperable technologies like USB and Bluetooth, we need an economic philosophy that accelerates their use to create a freely evolving technological ecosystem.